Back to SNNs Hub

 Implementing the Surrogate in PyTorch

-PyTorch's torch.autograd.Function interface lets us precisely specify a custom forward and backward pass:
+PyTorch's torch.autograd.Function lets us define separate forward and backward logic:

 class SurrogateHeaviside(torch.autograd.Function):